wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

 Visit [github.com/codespaces](https://github.com/codespaces) to relaunch your Codespace from Session 8.

-<a id="custom-hooks"></a>
+<a id="custom-hooks-in-react"></a>

-## 🪝 Custom Hooks
+## 🪝 Custom Hooks in React

-Before we dive into audio, let's understand **custom hooks** — one of React's most powerful patterns for code reuse.

-Custom hooks are functions that start with "use" and let you create reusable pieces of logic.
-React gives you built-in hooks like `useState` and `useEffect`, but you can write your own for logic that's specific to your app.
+Hooks help you organize React code and avoid duplication.
+React gives you built-in hooks like `useState` and `useRef` for common tasks.
+You can also write your own custom hooks — functions that start with "use" and combine built-in hooks to package logic you'll reuse across components.

 You've already been using one — `useGame()` is a custom hook!
 Here's how it works: